 - Liaising with the ESSC office on any sportsmanship issues and follow-up.

-- Scores will be pulled directly off of the simulators by the Coordinator at the end of the night.
+- Captains are expected to submit the score to the Coordinator at the end of the game.

-- If score disputes arise, captains are expected to work together to decide the final score before the Coordinator records it.
+- If score disputes arise, captains are expected to work together to decide the final score before reporting it to the Coordinator.

 - Captains do not have to report the scores directly to the ESSC, this is the duty of the Coordinator.